 Provosts and deans often must have a Ph.D.
-Some provosts and deans begin their career as professors and later move into administration.
+Some provosts and deans begin their careers as professors and later move into administration.
 These administrators have doctorates in the field in which they taught.
 Other provosts and deans have a Ph.D. in higher education or a related field.

 Employers typically prefer to hire candidates who have several years of experience in a college administrative setting.
-Some postsecondary education administrators work in the registrar’s office or as a resident assistant while in college to gain the necessary experience.
-For other positions, such as those in admissions and student affairs, experience may or may not be necessary.
+Some postsecondary education administrators work in the registrar's office or as a resident assistant while in college to gain the necessary experience.
+For other positions, such as those in admissions and student affairs, experience may not be necessary.